itivoni123/onoffAutomation/README.md

 - Validate that you on the right path.
 For example: /Users/{computer-name}/Desktop/onoffAutomation/automation/e2e
 - Run the docker container.
 For example: docker compose -f docker-compose.yml up -d
 - To see the Selenium Grid Instances: http://localhost:4444/ui-

+#### How To Run The Jenkins in Docker
+- To create one from scratch run the following command: "docker run -p 8080:8080 -p 5000:5000 -d -v jenkis_home:/var/jenkins_home jenkins/jenkins:lts"
+- Then run "docker ps -a" and then run: "docker logs {container_id}" then the password will be shown.
+-